News & Information

 In Memoriam of Stephen Elias

-Steve and his wife Catherine spent their whole adult lives to improve their communities by promoting social justice.
-Long time writer of Nolo Press books to help laypeople understand legal issues in plain English; he also did mediation and his specialty was Bankruptcy and Foreclosure.
+Steve and his wife Catherine spent their whole adult lives improving their communities by promoting social justice.
+A long-time writer of Nolo Press books, Steve helped laypeople understand legal issues in plain English; he also did mediation as his specialty was Bankruptcy and Foreclosure.

 The Lake County Law Library is here for you, to help you find the answers to legal questions.
 While we cannot give legal advice, we can help direct you to the resources to find an answer.
 We welcome feedback and want to hear of any suggestions for acquisitions to our collection or better ways to serve you.